 My luggage got lost

 Eventually, it will be found and sent to you.
-Once, my luggage got lost, on my flight from Zagreb to Nairobi with Swissport.
+Once, my luggage got lost on my flight from Zagreb to Nairobi with Swissport.
 It was sent to my hostel in Nairobi 5 days later.
 In the mid-time I had to purchase a new towel, swim shorts, toothbrush, flip flops etc…collected the receipts and Swissport sent me money for it.
-Once I finally got my luggage, I felt like all the stuff I had bought were free!

-When you’re having an issue and need to dispute, you need to hustle with the airline company and fight for your rights.
-Sometimes you win, sometimes you loose, but usually $30 Trip Protection is not making any difference in your fight… I rather work on my hustling skills.
+When you’re having an issue and need to dispute it, you need to hustle with the airline.
+Sometimes you win, sometimes you lose, but usually $30 Trip Protection makes no difference in your fight… I would rather work on my hustling skills.
+That is indeed an important skill for traveling the world.

 My luggage got stolen